clearmatics/services-testnet-agc/README.md

 ## Use the docker image:

-To run with mining dissabled:
+To run with mining disabled:

 `docker run -d --rm --net=host -ti --name services-testnet-afnc clearmatics/services-testnet-afnc`